A Classic Safari reserved exclusively for your private group

-Late actor William Holden founded Mount Kenya Safari Club over fifty years ago, and over the last half decade this has been a playground for luminaries from the worlds of politics, film and theatre.
+Late actor William Holden founded Mount Kenya Safari Club over fifty years ago, and over the last half decade this has been a luxury playground for luminaries from the worlds of politics, film and theatre.
 It’s easy to see why this spot was chosen for such glamorous getaways.
 This is not merely the site of the continent’s second tallest mountain but it’s also a temperate escape in dazzling surroundings.
 Sir Winston Churchill and Lord Mountbatten were members who enjoyed sojourns at the Club, as did film legends Clark Gable and John Wayne.

 A glance at the black and white photographs on the lounge walls is enough to imagine the intriguing conversations that must have taken place here when Winston Churchill and Lord Mountbattan were regular visitors, smoking cigars and talking politics under the watchful eyes of the mounted lion, buffalo and zebra heads in the Trophy Room.

-In addition to a rich and storied history, our rooms at the Club have been wonderfully renovated since the purchase of the property by Fairmont, and they delight with woodburning fireplaces, private verandas, and plush furniture.
+In addition to a rich and storied history, our luxurious rooms at the Club have been wonderfully renovated since the purchase of the property by Fairmont, and they delight with woodburning fireplaces, private verandas, and plush furniture.
 Here we find all the comforts of a true home away from home: hairdryers, minibars, oversized rainshowers and the like.